Tahinli/Socket_Programming-GUI/README.md

 Special Thanks to @SoftPrayog on Youtube.
 His video helped me to understand epoll more.

-Special Thanks to onestraw on Github.
+Special Thanks to "onestraw" on Github.
 His epoll example really helped me.

 Based on many resources but here are some